How I work as an event photographer before, during, and after the conference

-When companies or organizations book a photographer for an event, it's not just about getting some good photos.
-It's also about getting a partner who works in a structured way, understands the purpose – and delivers without being disruptive.
-And that's who I am.
+When companies or organizations book a photographer for an event, it's not just about getting some good pictures.
+It's also about finding a partner who works in a structured manner, understands the purpose, and delivers without causing disruption.
+And that's the kind of photographer I am.

-Before the camera is even turned on, I make sure I understand what the event is about.
+Before the camera even turns on, I make sure to understand what the event is about.
 What is the purpose of the images?
 Who is the target audience?
-Will the material be used for SoMe, press, internal communication – or all of them?
+Will the material be used for social media, press, internal communication – or all of the above?

 • Times and locations

-• Special requests for motifs, people or situations
+• Specific requests for subjects, people, or situations

-I also note whether there is a need for photos on the day itself, and what mood you want to convey.
+I also take note of whether you need photos on the day itself, and what kind of atmosphere you want to convey.

 During the event: Discreet presence and flexible coverage

-When the event gets underway, I usually work alone and without crowding.
-This means that I move freely but discreetly – and make sure to capture both the overview and the details: Everything from presentations and panel debates to reactions in the hall, networking breaks and the mood in the room.
+Once the event starts, I usually work alone and unobtrusively.
+This means I move freely but discreetly, ensuring I capture both the overall picture and the details: everything from presentations and panel discussions to reactions in the audience, networking breaks, and the atmosphere of the room.

-I always keep an eye on light, angles and movement – and adjust continuously, without interrupting or stopping.
+I always keep an eye on light, angles, and movement, making continuous adjustments without interrupting or staging anything.

-If selected images are needed on the day, I will send a small selection directly from the location or shortly afterwards.
+If you need a selection of photos on the day, I can send a small selection directly from the location or shortly after.

 After the event: Editing and delivery

-The images are sorted and edited to fit the visual expression you need – and so that they appear professional but natural.
+The images are sorted and edited to match the visual expression you need, ensuring they appear professional yet natural.

 You can see examples of event photos here:

-You will usually receive all finished images within 24 hours – in both high resolution and web-friendly formats.
-The images are delivered with full usage rights for your own channels, and I always keep a backup copy for at least a month.
+You will typically receive all finished photos within 24 hours in both high resolution and web-friendly formats.
+The photos are delivered with full usage rights for your own channels, and I always save a backup for at least one month.

-For you as organizers, it's important to be able to trust that the photography will run smoothly.
-It's about planning, presence and delivery – and it all starts with good communication.
+As an event organizer, it's important to be able to trust that the photography runs smoothly.
+It's all about planning, presence, and delivery – and it all starts with good communication.

-Read more about how to ensure the best photos for LinkedIn from your event here:
+Read more about how to ensure the best LinkedIn photos from your event here:

-If you have any questions or would like to know how I can help with your next event, you are always welcome to get in touch .
+If you have any questions or would like to hear how I can help with your next event, you are always welcome to contact me.

 Lasse Lundberg Andreasen